 Most assessment team members are retired engineers, scientists, managers, or other professional who have worked in Minnesota business, industry, or education and have 30 to 40 years of experience.
 They come from a wide variety of backgrounds and have received training in conducting assessments in the areas of pollution prevention, waste reduction, and energy conservation.
 See current assessment team members

-RETAP is coordinated by Mike Vennewitz, who has been with the organization since its inception.
-The Minnesota Pollution Control Agency provides funding and administrative oversight.
+RETAP is coordinated by Ralph Dickinson; the Minnesota Pollution Control Agency provides funding and administrative oversight.

 Through facility assessments, information is generated to help determine the efficiency of a facility’s operating systems, opportunities for waste reduction, and its total energy use.
 This information is valuable to building managers, safety/environment managers, and operations supervisors.
 In addition, participants receive a written report that offers recommendations for energy savings, waste reduction, and pollution prevention that benefit the environment and may save money.
 In most cases, the report will include a “benchmarking” score that compares the facility to similar structures in this part of the U.S. The assessment also offers the opportunity to use the report’s recommendations as a guide for setting priorities and budgets for future projects.

 All small to mid-sized businesses, industries, and institutional facilities (public, private, and tribal) in Minnesota are eligible for the Minnesota RETAP service.
 Facilities served by Minnesota RETAP include hotels, motels, restaurants, hospitals, grocery stores, schools, colleges, auto repair shops, rental properties, small manufacturing companies, breweries, binderies, printers, bakeries, moving and storage companies, and local governments.
 If your goal is assessment of a large manufacturing plant or very large company, RETAP may refer you to another service.